 Wet macular degeneration (advanced neovascular AMD): This less common type of late AMD usually causes faster vision loss.
 While any stage of dry AMD can turn into wet AMD, wet AMD is always late stage.
 It occurs when abnormal blood vessels form under the retina, in the back of the eye, where they may leak blood or other fluids, causing scarring and damage to the macula.
 Wet AMD progresses far more rapidly than dry AMD, with more severe effects—potentially including complete central vision loss.
 Fortunately, there are treatment options available for wet AMD.

 Your eye doctor can check for early signs of AMD—and identify it before you have or notice any vision problems.

 Symptoms of AMD

-There are currently no treatments for dry AMD.
-The use of eye vitamins as studied in the AREDS and AREDS2 studies have been shown to help reduce the risk of progression in patients with moderate to advanced AMD.*
+For individuals with a lot of drusen or with serious vision loss, taking a certain combination of nutritional supplements may prove beneficial.
+The specific formula of eye vitamins used in the studies has been shown to help reduce the risk of progression in patients with moderate to advanced AMD.*